gatvr

 Type: Microphones

 The Aiwa M18 is a 1950s crystal microphone intended for home use.
 However, the microphone is a 2/3rds 'lookalike' for the much more expensive and iconic RCA 77-B studio 'Pill' ribbon mic (introduced in 1937) which usually sells for more money than we care to contemplate.
 The Aiwa M18 can be used on a table or floor stand.
-The trio of 'Pills' pictured are the Aiwa M18, the Eagle MC-70 and the Crown MC-70, all very similar.
-Larger picture shows floor stand ensemble.
+The pair of 'Pills' pictured are the Aiwa M18 & the Crown MC-70, each very similar.
 Nice 1940s/1950s recreation.
-Three available.

 See the same period